Big Show and Kane: Feud with the Corre and New Nexus (2011)

-On the March 4 episode of SmackDown, The Corre aided Kane by interfering in Kane's match against Big Show and attacking Big Show.
+On the March 4, 2011 episode of SmackDown, The Corre aided Kane by interfering in Kane's match against Big Show and attacking Big Show.
 However, a miscommunication between Kane and the Corre led to Kane turning on the Corre instead.
-Big Show and Kane would then reunite to take on the Corre, challenging them for the tag team title belts and saving other wrestlers from the Corre's attacks.
-At WrestleMania XXVII, Big Show and Kane would team together with Santino Marella and Kofi Kingston to beat the Corre.
+Big Show and Kane would then reunite to take on the Corre, challenging them for the WWE Tag Team Championship and saving other wrestlers from the Corre's attacks.
+At WrestleMania XXVII on April 3, Big Show and Kane would team together with Santino Marella and Kofi Kingston to beat the Corre.
 The following week, a WrestleMania rematch took place with Big Show and Kane's team victorious over the Corre once again in a two out of three falls match.

 On the April 22 episode of SmackDown, the duo defeated Corre members Justin Gabriel and Heath Slater to win the WWE Tag Team Championship, their second championship win as a team.
-As tag team champions, Big Show and Kane would enjoy successful title defenses with wins over Gabriel and Slater in a rematch, the Corre's Wade Barrett and Ezekiel Jackson in a Lumberjack match at Extreme Rules, as well as The New Nexus members CM Punk and Mason Ryan at Over the Limit.
+As tag team champions, Big Show and Kane would enjoy successful title defenses with wins over Gabriel and Slater in a rematch, the Corre's Wade Barrett and Ezekiel Jackson in a Lumberjack match at Extreme Rules on May 1, as well as The New Nexus members CM Punk and Mason Ryan at Over the Limit on May 22.

 On the May 23 episode of Raw, New Nexus members David Otunga and Michael McGillicutty defeated Big Show and Kane to win the WWE Tag Team Championship following interference from Punk and Ryan. ending their reign at 30 days.
 After the match, Big Show was run over by Alberto Del Rio's car, causing a storyline injury.
 When Big Show returned, Kane prevented him from further brutalizing Ricardo Rodriguez.

 Kane and Big Show would then go their separate ways.
 Both of them would feud with Mark Henry, but Henry came out top in both feuds, using a steel chair to crush Big Show's and then Kane's leg on two separate occasions to cause storyline injuries, resulting in their inactivity from WWE programming.
 Both Big Show and Kane would return separately before the end of 2011, but did not reform their team.